Some parts of this article were updated on March 17th, 2020.

 At Personal Capital, we’ve seen firsthand how unrealized interest can impact people’s net worth: As of June 6, 2019, our 2 million dashboard users have over $41 billion in cash sitting in savings, checking, or money market accounts.
 If they’re earning the national rate on those accounts², that means they’re losing out on hundreds of millions annually that they could be earning in interest by keeping their cash in a high-yield account.

-We couldn’t just sit by and let you lose out on all that interest, so we recently introduced Personal Capital Cash, offering a new high-yield account starting at 1.55% APY³.
+We couldn’t just sit by and let you lose out on all that interest, so we recently introduced Personal Capital Cash, offering a new cash account.
 And it’s not just for our current users or wealth management clients, it’s for everyone.
 You deserve more from your money.

 What’s Different About Personal Capital Cash?

 The way we save is broken.
-Personal Capital Cash is very different than other accounts you’re used to — with an APY that is 23x the national rate, up to an aggregate of $1.5 million in FDIC insurance⁴, no account minimums, no fees, and flexible deposits and transfers, it does more than just stash your cash.
+Personal Capital Cash is very different than other accounts you’re used to — with no account minimums, no fees, and flexible deposits and transfers, it does more than just stash your cash.

-Here’s what that actually means: Personal Capital Cash offers more than just a higher rate (which is pretty awesome).
+Here’s what that actually means: Personal Capital Cash offers more than just a higher rate.
 It’s a way to save that gives you transparency, ease of use, security, and flexibility — without all of the “gotchas” you’re used to.